exercism/python/concepts/decorators/about.md

 Then the outer wrapper is defined.
 This has the same signature we expect for an unparameterized decorator.
 The outer wrapper has an inner function with the same signature as the original function.
-The inner wrapper does the work of multiplying the returned value from the orignal function by the argument passed to the decorator.
+The inner wrapper does the work of multiplying the returned value from the original function by the argument passed to the decorator.
 The outer wrapper returns the inner wrapper, and the decorator returns the outer wrapper.

 Following is an example of a parameterized decorator that controls whether it validates the argument passed to the original function: